 1. Introduction

 The structural performance of welded structures subjected to air blast loading is of key interest to engineers and scien- tists across a range of industries.
-For civilian applications, typ- ically the risk of air blast is due to gas explosions and is an important design consideration in the construction of offshore oil platforms [1, 2, 3].
-A key consideration here is not necessar- ily just the initial damage from the blast loading, but the risk of subsequent injury from collapse of the remaining structure.
-For steel framed buildings that are common in civil engineering, plastic deformation in the joints, which may be manufactured by welding, can be the limiting factor controlling structural in- tegrity [4].
+For civilian applications, the typical risk of air blast is due to gas explosions and is an important design consideration in the construction of offshore oil platforms [1, 2, 3].
+A key consideration here is not necessarily just the initial damage from the blast loading, but the risk of subsequent injury from the collapse of the remaining structure.
+For steel framed buildings that are common in civil engineering, plastic deformation in the joints, which may be manufactured by welding, can be the limiting factor controlling structural integrity [4].
 Detailed understanding of this localised damage is extremely important when considering the potential resistance of a building to blast and, therefore, any required mitigating engineering works to reinforce the structure; this may have an impact on the cost or design layout of a structure.

 For military applications, the use of welded joints is com- mon in personnel transport vehicles.
 With an increase in the threat from Improvised Explosive Devices (IEDs), the perfor- mance of welded structures has come under scrutiny [5].
 There has been a global trend towards the use of vehicles, such as the Mastiff, which are designed to be mine resistant [6].
 In criti- cal areas of a typical vehicle, such as the underbelly, the use